okason97/auto-macro/README.md

 script to automatically create macros for roll20 for spells in d&amp;d 3.5 using data from dndtools.net

 # Usage
-Download extract_macro.exe.
-Execute and copy and paste the link to the spell in dndtools when the prompt asks for it.
+Execute extract_macro/extract_macro.exe and copy and paste the link to the spell in dndtools when the prompt asks for it.
 For example to create a macro of Vampiric Touch you have to input:

 ```
 https://dndtools.net/spells/players-handbook-v35--6/vampiric-touch--2768/